yaseenmustapha/Node-RED-Sensor-Hub/README.md

 }
 ```

-But the `thermostat` would expect this as its input (for temperature):
+But the `thermostat` node would expect this as its input (for temperature):

 ```json
 {